edgexfoundry/edgex-docs/docs_src/design/adr/0006-Metrics-Collection.md

 !!!
 Info
     It was discussed that in future EdgeX releases, services may want separate message bus connections.
 For example one for sensor data and one for metrics telemetry data.
 This would allow the QoS and other settings of the message bus connection to be different.
 This would allow sensor data collection, for example, to be messaged with a higher QoS than that of metrics.
 As an alternate approach, we could modify go-mod-messaging to allow setting QoS per topic (and thereby avoid multiple connections).
 For the initial release of this feature, the service will use the same connection (and therefore configuration) for metrics telemetry as well as sensor data.

 #### Library Support

 Each service will now need go-mod-messaging support (for GoLang services and the equivalent for C services).
 Each service would determine when and what metrics to collect and push to the message bus, but will use a common library chosen for each EdgeX language supported (Go or C currently)

 Use of [go-metrics](https://github.com/rcrowley/go-metrics) (a GoLang library to publish application metrics) would allow EdgeX to utilize (versus construct) a library utilized by over 7 thousand projects.
 It provides the means to capture various types of metrics in a registry (a sophisticated map).
 The metrics can then be published (`reported`) to a number of well known systems such as InfluxDB, Graphite, DataDog, and Syslog.  go-metrics is a Go library made from original Java package https://github.com/dropwizard/metrics.

-A similar package would need to be selected for C.
+A similar package would need to be selected (or created) for C.  Per the Core WG meeting of 2/24/22 - it is important to provide an implementation that is the same in Go or C.  The adopter of EdgeX should not see a difference in whether the metrics/telemetry is collected by a C or Go service.
+Configuration of metrics in a C or Go service should have the same structure.
+The C based metrics collection mechanism in C services (specifically as provided for in our C device service SDK) may operate differently "under the covers" but its configuration and resulting metrics messages on the EdgeX message bus must be formatted/organized the same.

 ** Considerations in the use of go-metrics **